7 steps to choosing software that is right for your business

 Try software comparison sites instead as a way of listing all the contenders.
 There are quite a few out there:

 Each site has its strengths and weaknesses.
-AppInsight is our own software directory tool and includes shortlisting and comparison features for registered users, but is quite specialist.
-We also find G2 Crowd useful, especially for the evaluation steps that come later.
+AppInsight is our own software directory tool and includes shortlisting and comparison features for registered users, but it's quite specialist.
+We also find G2 useful, especially for the evaluation steps that come later.

 If you work in a niche industry, you may also find supplier listings in a trade magazine or website.